Marlon Costa

-Marlon Rezende Emídio Costa (born 20 January 1995) is a Bissau-Guinean footballer playing in Portugal's Liga 3 who plays for Oriental Dragon FC as a midfielder.
+Marlon Rezende Emídio Costa (born 20 January 1995) is a Bissau-Guinean footballer who plays as a midfielder for Portugal's Liga 3 club Oriental Dragon FC.

-Football career
+Career

 Prior to leaving Guinea-Bissau to play in the Portuguese league, Costa played in youth leagues for Mavegro FC and FC Tigres de Fronteira; in Portugal, he joined Vitória Setúbal's non-professional teams.
 He later signed on with Vitória Setúbal professionally.
 He debuted on 12 January 2014 in a 2013–14 Primeira Liga match against Olhanense.
 During this time, he was loaned to Pinhalnovense, Sacavenense, and Reguengos.
 In 2016, he signed a 1.5 year contract with S.C.
 Farense.
-Farense loaned Costa to Real SC between February to June 2016 before trading him in 2017.
+Farense loaned Costa to Real SC between February and June 2016 before trading him in 2017.
 Real SC subsequently loaned him to Camacha.

 After a season, he left Real SC and Camacha for Portimonense's U23 team for a year before joining their professional team.
 In 2020, he signed a two-year contract with Oriental Dragon FC.
 He debuted for this team on 17 September 2021.